-Some of my favorite treats evolved from traditional recipes, they are twisted and tweaked until they fit my taste buds.
-But most likely I simply have to change some ingredients, it’s necessary if you are for example out of caviar (happens to me all the time).
+Some of my favorite treats evolved from traditional recipes and most of them had been twisted and tweaked until they fit my taste buds.
+Sometimes new creations evolve simply by changing one or two ingredients, the reason can be that I am out of something and I take my chances with a substitute.
 And not to forget, being creative while cooking is also a lot of fun.
-The downside of converting my kitchen into a cooking laboratory, sometimes it happens and I have to clean a load of dirty dishes without a satisfying outcome, scary things can happen in my kitchen.
+However, the downside of converting my kitchen into a test laboratory is that sometimes I had to clean a load of dirty dishes without a satisfying outcome.
+That’s the risk I need to take I guess.

-Wash, remove stalks and puree the strawberries.
-Put in the freezer for 5 minutes.
+- Wash, remove stalks and puree the strawberries.
+Put in the freezer for 10 minutes or until cold.
 Then distribute it evenly in two glasses.

-Top with two scoops of orange sorbet for each glass and fill-up with prosecco, it will foam very much, pour slowly.
-Serve immediately with straws or long spoons or both.
+- Top with two scoops of orange sorbet for each glass and fill up with prosecco, it will foam very much, pour slowly.
+Serve immediately with straws or long spoons.